Kanskikuro/Skadz_Algorithm/README.md

 3. Guessing the roles of enemy champions using the Hungarian algorithm (optimal assignment).
 4. Calculating expected win probabilities using log-odds from synergy and counter stats.
 5. Recommending champions for a given role, while considering: ally team synergy,counters against the enemy and excluded/banned champions

-# How does the GUI work
-improvements:
-dataset updates, not keep writiting on top of the old dataset.
-dataset and process into one
-champ_rec.bat, use relative location